Lawson Brown High School: History

 Lawson Brown is an English-medium co-educational high school that caters for Grade 8 – Grade 12 learners.
 The school’s existence resulted from the splitting of the dual-medium Lawson Brown High School, founded in 1938 in Sidwell.
 The school was named after city councillor W Lawson Brown, a prominent lawyer and chairman of the Port Elizabeth School Board.

 In 1953, the Sidwell school was divided, and the English-speaking component moved to the Mount Road area now known as Millard Grange, with the new school known as Mount Road High School initially.
 The Afrikaans-speaking component of the school remained on the original site and became known as Hoerskool Cillie.
 Mount Road High School was later renamed after Mr W. Lawson Brown – a prominent lawyer, City Councilor and Chairman of the then School Board who had laid the foundation stone of the original building.
 In 1953, Principal MR J.A.
 Campbell and three staff taught 1098 Std 7’s (now Grade 9) in a cluster of pre-fabs and by 1955, when the new building was completed the enrollment had grown to 320.

 The hall, which for many years served as the venue for the Inter-Schools’ Play Festival, was erected shortly before the retirement of second principal Mr C.F. de Lange.
-He was succeeded briefly by Mr. H.D.
+He was succeeded briefly by Mr. D.H.
 Schroeder who later distinguished himself on both the SATA and RFC executives.
 With Mr M.E.
 Yates, later Chief Superintendent of Education, at the helm, enrollment reached nearly 750, which made this the largest “white” school in those years.
 It was also in this time that Lawson Brown’s Art Centre, for which the school has become famous, was established.

 It was principal Mr B.F.
 Simpson who, when part of our traditional feeder area changed from residential to industrial, and with a country in socio-political flux, took the bold step of abandoning tokenism and “properly” opened the school to pupils of all races and persuasions, thus pioneering among state-controlled schools in this city an integrated system of education in the very spirit of the words of Mr Adcock 50 years earlier and just as in the spirit of the New South Africa.